pantopic/turbokube/README.md

 About $300 was spent in infrastructure costs with Digital Ocean to run a series of tests over the course of several weeks between November 15th and December 12th, 2025 with bottlenecks identified and mitigated along the way.

+Findings are summarized here.
+More detailed notes and graphs can be found in the [results](results) directory.

 ### 1. Resource Requests

 If you don't include resource requests in your pod spec, the kubernetes scheduler won't attempt to balance the